miyagawa/Dist-Milla/README.md

 I agree that it is still overkill.
-But as of this writing, there's no software other than Dist::Zilla that can correctly create a CPAN style distribution other than [ExtUtils::MakeMaker](http://search.cpan.org/perldoc?ExtUtils::MakeMaker) and [Module::Build](http://search.cpan.org/perldoc?Module::Build), and I think they're wrong tool for _authoring_ distributions.
+But as of this writing, there's no software other than Dist::Zilla that can correctly create a CPAN style distribution other than [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker) and [Module::Build](https://metacpan.org/pod/Module::Build), and I think they're wrong tools for _authoring_ distributions.

-Check out [Minilla](http://search.cpan.org/perldoc?Minilla) if you think Dist::Zilla is overkill and want a lightweight replacement that does the same thing.
+Check out [Minilla](https://metacpan.org/pod/Minilla) if you think Dist::Zilla is overkill and want a lightweight replacement that does the same thing.

 ### Milla?